Section 3 Program

 - Businesses must be certified as a Section 3 Business Concern to count towards the goals listed above.

 Each entity undertaking work under a contract that is $100,000 or more must submit a Section 3 Plan.
-This plan must include, at a minimum, the General Statement, the Current Workforce Profile and Hiring Plan, Permanent Employee Listing, and Quarterly Reporting of Section 3 initiatives.
+This plan must include, at a minimum, the General Statement, the Current Workforce Profile and Hiring Plan, Permanent Employee Listing, and reporting of Section 3 initiatives.

 For information regarding Resident or Business Concern certification or Section 3 procedures, please contact Shannon Johnson, 513-352-6146 or firstname.lastname@example.org.